soadzoor/kont-roller/KontRoller/README.md

 If you need to update/rename your android package, you can use this command: `npx react-native-rename "KontRoller" -b "com.soadzoor.kontroller"`

 Building signed apk/bundle from android studio directly might not work.
 I mean, the building itself works, but the generated apk doesn't always work properly.
-You need to follow these instructions instead: `https://reactnative.dev/docs/signed-apk-android`
+You need to follow these instructions, if so: `https://reactnative.dev/docs/signed-apk-android`

+If you see only a blank (black) screen in release mode, and the permission prompts are not opening (the code stucks at `await PermissionsAndroid.request(...)`), you need to set hermes to false in `gradle.properties`.
+It took me about 2 hours to figure it out that this was causing the problem..
+Still not sure why.
+# Use this property to enable or disable the Hermes JS engine.
+# If set to false, you will be using JSC instead.
+hermesEnabled=false

 For iOS:
 https://github.com/innoveit/react-native-ble-manager